 The Art Collection

 Fondazione Roma’s Art Collection is comprised of a substantial and original corpus of works ranging from the fifteenth century to date.
-Based on the original small nucleus that belonged to the ancient pawn broking institution, Mount of Piety, and the savings bank, Cassa di Risparmio di Roma, the Collection has been considerably expanded through a series of new acquisitions purchased over the years, as firmly requested and promoted by the Chairman of Fondazione Roma, who also had the idea of gathering and permanently exhibiting the works in galleries created for the purpose in Palazzo Sciarra.
+Based on the original small nucleus that belonged to the ancient pawn broking institution, Mount of Piety, and the savings bank, Cassa di Risparmio di Roma, the Collection has been considerably expanded through a series of new acquisitions purchased over the years, as firmly requested and promoted by the Professor Emanuele, who also had the idea of gathering and permanently exhibiting the works in galleries created for the purpose in Palazzo Sciarra.

 Several private collections belonging to Roman galleries that derive from the estates of great families have remained intact over the centuries by means of trust agreements, which, whilst avoiding dispersal, imply that these collections are ‘closed’.
 Conversely, the wise and successful series of new accessions that continue to increase the original nucleus distinguish Fondazione Roma’s Art Collection.